1800 108 8008

 What happens during the anomaly scan?

 The scan is carried out by sonographers in a dimly lit room.
-A gel is applied on the abdomen and the sonographer examines the baby’s body with a probe.
+A gel is applied to the abdomen and the sonographer examines the baby’s body with a probe.
 Having a scan doesn’t hurt but it can be slightly uncomfortable.
 The scan usually takes 30 minutes.
 You may need to have a full bladder when you come for the appointment.